-Before any magic happens on the grill, first you need to get it lit.
+So you’ve got yourself a top charcoal grill?
+Before any magic happens on it, you first need to get it lit.

-In this article, I’m going to cover six different methods for how to light a charcoal grill, with step by instructions so anybody can follow along and successfully get to cooking.
+In this article, I’m going to cover five different methods for how to light charcoal without lighter fluid, with step-by-step instructions on each method so anybody can follow along and successfully get to cooking.

 Any time you’re handling fire, the potential for injury is there, both for you and anyone around the grill area.
 So before we start, I want to briefly go over a few safety tips prior to getting into the most effective lighting techniques.